Neville St George: Early life

-Robert Neville St George was born on July 2, 1897, in the Auckland suburb of Papatoetoe, New Zealand.
-While his first name was Robert he went by Neville for much of his life, reverting back to Robert later.
+Robert Neville St George was born on 2 July 1897 in the Auckland suburb of Papatoetoe, New Zealand.
+While his first name was Robert he went by Neville for much of his life, reverting to Robert later.
 His parents were Lillian Neville, and Robert Montgomery St George.
 Robert Sr. had been born in Papakura, Auckland, in 1874 and Lillian had come to New Zealand as an infant and lived in Onehunga, Auckland.
-Lillian died on October 12, 1916, aged 42 when Neville was 19 years old and his father Robert remarried in 1919 to Fanny Jewell Huxtable.
-Neville’s religion was stated as being Presbyterian on his enlistment form.
+Lillian died on 12 October 1916, aged 42 when Neville was 19 years old and his father Robert remarried in 1919 to Fanny Jewell Huxtable.
+Neville's religion was stated as being Presbyterian on his enlistment form.
 He had 6 siblings, the eldest born in 1886 was unnamed in the New Zealand Births, Deaths and Marriages records, Stewart Lyell (b.1899), Lillian Edith Melba (b.1903), Laurel Margaret (b.1906), Ella Mavis (b.1908), and Allen Alfred St George (b.1910).
 Allen, better known as Ed would also go on to represent New Zealand at rugby league in 1932 and the two hookers would directly oppose each other on two occasions in club rugby league in 1930.

 World War 1

 Neville was a fitter by trade and at the time of his enlistment in World War 1 was living at Pine Lodge, Great North Road, Grey Lynn.
 His last employer at the time was “Westfield Freezing Works, Westfield” and he had spent some time living at 53 Williamson Avenue in late 1917.
 He also listed 24 Bond Street in Devonport as an address.
 It was this suburb that he would spend much of his following years living in.

-St George enlisted for the war effort on 18 October, 1917 and embarked on April 23, 1918, on board the Willochra, disembarking in the Suez.
+St George enlisted for the war effort on 18 October 1917 and embarked on 23 April 1918, on board the Willochra, disembarking in the Suez.
 St George served overseas for 1 year, 32 days.
-He suffered from influenza at one point and was admitted to hospital on October 18, 1918, then again was taken to hospital on February 3, 1919, before being considered no longer physically fit for war service “on account of illness contracted on active service” though the war was in its final stages by this point.
-St George was discharged on July 25, 1919.
+He suffered from influenza at one point and was admitted to hospital on 18 October 1918, then again was taken to hospital on 3 February 1919, before being considered no longer physically fit for war service “on account of illness contracted on active service” though the war was in its final stages by this point.
+St George was discharged on 25 July 1919.
 He was awarded the British War Medal and the Victory Medal.